attomsec/anonsuite/README.md

 # **AnonSuite**

-**AnonSuite** is a software designed to make maintaining anonymity easier.
-It combines various tools and scripts that enhance and streamline the process of staying anonymous online.
-The software is built with both novice and experienced users in mind, offering a comprehensive set of features for online privacy.
+**AnonSuite** is a software designed to make maintaining anonymity easier, combining various tools and scripts that enhance online privacy, incorporating advanced anti-forensic techniques and methods to completely remove metadata after use, inspired by systems like Tails and Qubes OS, and running scripts in an isolated environment using Firejail for greater security and privacy during execution.

+AnonSuite incorporates advanced anti-forensic techniques and methods to completely remove metadata after use, inspired by systems like **Tails** and **Qubes OS**, running scripts in an **isolated manner using Firejail** for enhanced security and privacy during execution.

 ---